glencbz/notes/unit-2/node/npm.md

 ### Node Modules

 Like most other modern languages, Node is modular.
 This means that we can write JS files (i.e. modules) that are meant to be reused in other files.
+Remember that on the front end, we used multiple JS files by naming the files in our HTML file.
+In Node, we don't have HTML, we `require` the files in our JS.

 This is done in Node in two steps: